 We began piloting this approach in 2015 with our regional partners in the Feeding Birkenhead network.
 An advisor was commissioned from Involve Northwest, an independent advice charity, to support clients at the Wirral Food Bank and other community food projects in Birkenhead.
 More than 1,500 people received specialist support during this pilot exercise, with more than half having their crises resolved immediately and many others receiving the intensive longer term help they needed to re-establish their full benefit entitlement.

 On the back of this work, and thanks to funding from the National Lottery Community Fund, Feeding Britain scaled up Pathways From Poverty across the Feeding Bradford & Keighley, Feeding Derbyshire, and Feeding Leicester networks.
 In the first two years of the project, more than 2,500 people received specialist support.
-In total, the project has increased people’s annual household incomes by £900,000 and, in doing so, it has also reduced the long-term need for food banks.
+In total, the project has increased people’s annual household incomes by £1 million and, in doing so, it has also reduced the long-term need for food banks.
 Moreover, the project has busted the limits that poverty all too often places on people’s lives, by addressing issues such as housing, schooling, and accessibility which had contributed to people’s vulnerability.

 Read our summary paper here which provides an overview of Pathways’ development and implementation, as well as some key considerations for partners wishing to pilot the model in their area.

 If you would like to find out more, please contact firstname.lastname@example.org